Omegapoint-Norge-Academy/oidc/README.md

 **client/account/user:** This endpoint should be a http get, and accept no parameters.
 It should return a `UserInfo` record. `UserInfo` should be populated with data from the `UserPrincipal`.
+The `UserPrincipal` can be accessed with the property `User` from the `ControllerBase`.
+This object contains authentication states and all claims.
 When adding claims to `UserInfo`, make sure to only add the claims we need.
 We do not want to expose all claims for security reasons.
 For now, expose only the claim named `name`.